 Relationship marketing finally came of age with the advent of the computer and the Internet, exploding into a limitless, directionless, instantaneous information highway.
 Interactive client relationships evolved another step with the smart phone, which allows customers to post reviews of restaurants before dessert even arrives.

-Businesses need to maintain positive two-way business communication with their clients more and more each passing day.
+with their clients more and more each passing day.

 Free Conference calls pre-date Coke coolers, but they are still one of the best ways to build customer satisfaction.
 Let's look at modern CRM, and see how teleconferencing still has something over it's modern internet marketing strategies: the truly personal touch.